Elizabethtown-Kitley: Cemeteries

-It bears mentioning that many of these cemeteries are also known by other or multiple names, the names listed here are those specified by the Ontario Genealogical Society.

 Fulford Pioneer Cemetery is a designated historical location situated along the bank of the St. Lawrence River along Fulford Point Road, Woodridge, west of Brockville.
 It was designated for being one of the oldest cemeteries in the township, having been dedicated in 1786.
 The cemetery is on land originally granted to one of Jessup's Rangers, Jonathan Fulford.
-On June 7, 1786 the cemetery was opened with the burial of Fulford's infant son.
+On June 7, 1786, the cemetery was opened with the burial of Fulford's infant son.
 The cemetery contains the graves of members of Fulford's family as well as the Cole family, who were related through marriage, and a few other local families.